• Increased steering effort

 Sensor Issue

-Check with your vehicle manufacturer for specific warranty coverage on suspension components.
+Check with your vehicle manufacturer for specific warranty coverage related to steering components.

-This code has been associated with vehicles that have electronic suspension systems, particularly in models with air suspension.
+This code has been associated with vehicles that have electronic power steering systems, especially in models with advanced steering features.

-The suspension position sensor is typically located near the rear suspension of the vehicle.
+The variable effort steering sensor is typically located near the steering column or integrated into the steering rack.